LangHOPS: Language Grounded Hierarchical Open-Vocabulary Part Segmentation: Experiments

 \subsection{Zero-shot Part Segmentation}

-In order to compare \OurMethod{} against existing methods for the zero-shot segmentation, we carry out experiments on the OV-Part benchmark~\cite{wei2023ovpart} and PartImageNet dataset~\cite{he2021partimagenet}.
+We further carry out experiments on the OV-Part benchmark~\cite{wei2023ovpart} and PartImageNet dataset~\cite{he2021partimagenet} for the zero-shot segmentation.
 One must note that this benchmark is evaluating open-vocabulary semantic segmentation of parts, which is not the core application of \OurMethod{}.
-The metric used is the harmonic mean of intersection-over-union (hIoU), for both seen and unseen categories~\cite{xian2019semanticprojectzerolabel}:
+The metric used is the harmonic mean of intersection-over-union (hIoU), for both seen and unseen categories~\cite{xian2019semantic_project_zero_label}:

 As shown in Tab.~\ref{tab:zero_shot_ov_parts}, \OurMethod{} achieves the best performance on Pascal-Part-116 and PartImageNet datasets, and reaches second-best performance on ADE20K-234 dataset, achieving competitive performance with PartCATSeg~\cite{partcatseg}. \OurMethod{} obtains the highest $mIoU_{\mathrm{seen}}$ on all three datasets, demonstrating the superior generalization ability to unseen object and part categories.
 Noticeably, our method is designed for open-vocabulary object-part instance segmentation while most others, including PartCATSeg~\cite{partcatseg}, are designed specifically for the OV-Part benchmark~(semantic part segmentation). \crv{ Directly evaluating \OurMethod{}{} in the semantic segmentation still leads to superior performance (hIOU) in PPS-116 and PartImageNet datasets, showing its great potential.}